 '''

+[[Packet Radio KISS Interface]]

+type = KISSInterface

+interface_enabled = True

+Serial port for the device

+port = /dev/ttyUSB1

 Set the serial baud-rate and other

 configuration parameters.

 speed = 115200

 databits = 8

 parity = none

 stopbits = 1

 Set the modem preamble.

 preamble = 150

 Set the modem TX tail.

 txtail = 10

 Configure CDMA parameters.
 These

 settings are reasonable defaults.

 persistence = 200

 slottime = 20

 You can configure the interface to send

 out identification on the channel with

 a set interval by configuring the

 following two parameters.
 The KISS

 interface will only ID if the set

 interval has elapsed since it's last

 actual transmission.
 The interval is

 configured in seconds.

 This option is commented out and not

 used by default.

 id_callsign = MYCALL-0

 id_interval = 600

 Whether to use KISS flow-control.

 This is useful for modems that have

-a small internal packet buffer, but
+a small internal packet buffer. but

 support packet flow control instead.

 flow_control = false

 '''